mkonicek/coding-time/content/blog/wordle/index.md

   new_must_appear = copy.deepcopy(must_appear)

   # Once again we simulate one round of Wordle.
-  # Should really extract and reuse this.
+  # Should really extract and reuse this lol
   for i in range(len(guess)):
     g_char = guess[i]
     if g_char == hidden_word[i]: